vizosim/TransactionWeb/README.md

 Transaction Web application

 To run application:

-Open /dist folder and run TransactionWebApplication.exe Follow by this url https://localhost:5001 to load UI
+Open /dist folder and run TransactionWebApplication

+Follow by this url https://localhost:5001 to load UI

 API available by this url https://localhost:5001/api/